UKCloud/documentation/articles/vmware/vmw-how-ves-add-products-3.md

 ## Setting licence packs

-When you've completed the addition of VMware products to the Usage Meter and it has performed a discovery of the environment, you need to configure the discovered VLS licences to the correct billing category.
+When you've completed the addition of VMware products to the Usage Meter and it has performed a discovery of the environment, you need to configure the discovered VMware Extended Support licences to the correct billing category.

 1. In the top-right menu of the Usage Meter web application, select **Licenses**.

 2. On the _Billing Categories_ tab, against each discovered UKCloud-provided licence, from the **Billing Category** list, select **VCPP**.

-3. For any old licences that were not supplied by UKCloud under VLS, select **Perpetual**.
+3. For any old licences that were not supplied by UKCloud under VMware Extended Support, select **Perpetual**.

 ## Next steps

 This article described how to give the Usage Meter access to the products that you need it to report on.
 Next, you need to send monthly usage reports to UKCloud so that you can be billed correctly for the VMware Licence Service.
-For more information, see [*How to report licence usage for the VMware Licence Service (Usage Meter v3)*](vmw-how-vls-report-usage.md).
+For more information, see [*How to report licence usage for VMware Extended Support*](vmw-how-ves-report-usage-v3.md).

-If you upgrade any of your VLS-licensed VMware products, you must request new licences before upgrading.
+If you upgrade any of your VMware Extended Support licensed VMware products, you must request new licences before upgrading.
 For more information, see [*How to request a new VLS license*](vmw-how-vls-request-licence.md).

 ## Feedback